zarf-dev/proposals/0048-schema-update-process/README.md

 `layout.PackageLayout.Pkg` is currently a public, mutable field, and some SDK consumers edit it directly after loading a package — for example to rename it, rewrite annotations, or override the namespace.
 Replacing it with an opaque handle removes that general-purpose write access, which is a breaking change for those consumers.

 This risk is tolerable as it makes sense to have safeguards on package mutations given that most arbitrary edits to a package would corrupt it.
 For instance, changing a chart name would cause a failure on deploy since the chart name is used to find the chart tarball within the package layout.
 The known post-load mutations are a small set and each may be exposed as a targeted setter (`SetName`, `SetAnnotations`, `OverrideNamespace`, `FilterComponents`); more can be added as consumer needs surface.
 See [Package Layout](#package-layout) for more detail.

+### Public Operational Type

+Making `api.Package` public makes it an SDK compatibility boundary and allows users to interact with it in unexpected ways.
+For instance, a user could call `Assemble.Package` directly with a `api.Package` they edit themselves.
+There could be confusion in these cases about which fields belong to which API, and a user could create an invalid package.

+This risk is tolerable since high level `Packager` flows expect either a `PackageLayout` or zarf.yaml file.
+Additionally, when a function does accept an `api.Package` checks will be run to ensure it is compatible with the given API version.
+When v1alpha1 packages any users who do rely on `api.Package` should expect these fields to disappear.

 ## Design Details